 Upon arrival in Chemuyil, a local guide will welcome you with fresh fruit.
 Then he'll lead you on a bicycle tour through town to visit three cenotes, all part of a system fed by the largest underground river in the world.
 The first is La Cuevita (The Little Cave), a hidden cave lagoon with crystalline waters home to a few bats.
 You'll then visit two open cenotes great for diving and swimming.
 Plus, you can hike around the nearby forests to spot some of the endemic birds of the Yucatán Peninsula, like parrots, motmots, and woodpeckers.

-On a guided tour, your family will hike around the area and visit the many structures, including the most iconic of all: El Castillo.
-This 25-foot (7.5-m) stone fortress overlooks the sea and served as a lighthouse and temple.
+On a guided tour, you'll hike around the area and visit the many structures, including the most iconic of all: El Castillo.
+This 25-foot (7.5 m) stone fortress overlooks the sea and served as a lighthouse and temple.
 There are incredible views overlooking the Riviera Maya and Playa Ruinas (Ruins Beach) right below the site.
 After exploring the ruins, head down to Ruinas and enjoy some sand and surf to round out your visit.

 Day 6: Sian Ka'an Biosphere Reserve Boat Tour